gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 - The value `x`
 - The value `isqrt` defined as $\lfloor \sqrt{x} \rfloor$
 - An array `arr` of length `L`, where $L = 2\lfloor \sqrt{x} \rfloor$, or if $\left\lfloor \frac{x}{\lfloor \sqrt{x} \rfloor}\right\rfloor = \lfloor \sqrt{x}\rfloor$ use $L = 2\lfloor \sqrt{x} \rfloor-1$
+- An array `keys` of length `L`, which contains in increasing order the different values of $\lfloor x/n \rfloor$.

+The array of keys was added in February 2025.
+Please see the [addendum](#addendum---feb-10-2025).

 We will see why we sometimes need this lower value of `L` presently.

-The strategy is to index the array by `1, 2, ..., isqrt, x div isqrt, x div (isqrt-1), ..., x`.
+The strategy is to use `keys = 1, 2, ..., isqrt, x div isqrt, x div (isqrt-1), ..., x` as indices.
 This has a total length of `2*isqrt`.
 If we query the input `v`, we check if `v <= isqrt`.
 If it is, we return `arr[v-1]`, and otherwise return `arr[L-(x div v)]`.

 For example, with $x = 12$ we have `isqrt == 3` and our array elements correspond to